 Before booking your MRI, you need to decide where you want your scan done.
 With MRIs, you have the option of going to a hospital or an outpatient imaging center; Medmo works to schedule you with imaging centers as they usually provide better prices and availability.

 To start your scan request, you will need to provide us with a copy of your referring physician’s order (prescription).
 If you choose to use health insurance to pay for your MRI, you may also need to have your provider information (if applicable) on hand.
 Once you have identified the type of facility where you want to get your MRI, find one with a location that best suits your needs.
 Some people prefer a location closer to their home or place of work, while others care more about specific neighborhoods.

-After you have entered this information on our website, our Medmo Care Team will work with you or your referring provider to determine whether a prior authorization from your health insurance provider is required.
-If it is required, we continue to work with your referring provider’s office to make sure the exam is approved and will be covered.
+After you have entered this information on our website, our Medmo Care Team will work with you or your referring provider to determine whether prior authorization from your health insurance provider is required.
+If it is required, we continue to work with your referring provider’s office to make sure your insurer approves the exam and confirms it will be covered.

 When We Call

 When booking an MRI scan, we will call to confirm the information you have provided is correct and find imaging centers that match your criteria.
-Sometimes the process is easy and we will come back with a confirmation within the hour.
-Other times, we may need to follow-up if there is information missing from your request (prescription, dates available, location range).
+Sometimes the process is easy, and we will come back with a confirmation within the hour.
+Other times, we may need to follow up if there is information missing from your request (prescription, dates available, location range).
 During these follow-ups, we will also fully detail the patient’s financial responsibility for the procedure.

 To book a scan, visit us at Medmo.com.
 Medmo helps people schedule radiology imaging tests – such as MRI, CT scans, PET, and more – at nearby accredited centers and identify the payment solution that works best for them.